-Between 2001 and 2010, there were large increases in the percentage of all baby boomer cohort discharges with HCV and a liver-related complication (Figure 2B; trend p <0.001) and HCV with no liver-related complication (Figure 2C; trend p <0.001).
-The percentage of liver-related complications among HCV discharges increased for the baby boomer and youngercohorts, but decreased for the oldercohort.
-(Figure 2D) The percentage of non-HCV discharges having a liver-related complication increased from 2001 to 2010 for all age groups.
-(Figure 2E)

-Among all adult inpatient discharges, charges and length of stay were greatest for discharges with a liver-related complication, regardless of HCV status.
-(Table 3) Annual inpatient charges among HCV-infected persons with a liver-related complication totaled \$463 million for the younger cohort, \$5.8 billion for the baby boomer cohort and \$1.3 billion for the older cohort.
-Temporal trends in charges did not vary substantially by diagnosis group.
-(Supplementary Figure 1) Discharges with HCV and no liver-related complication were disproportionately black, underinsured, from the Northeast Census region, composed of residents from ZIP codes in the lowest quartile for household income, and admitted with a primary diagnosis of mental disorder.
-(Table 3) We observed similar patterns for ambulatory medical care visits in the outpatient or ED setting.
-(Supplementary Table 1)
+Between 2001 and 2010, there were large increases in the percentage of all discharges among the baby boomer cohort with HCV and a liver-related complication (Figure 2B; trend P < .001) and HCV with no liver-related complication (Figure 2C; trend P < .001).
+The percentage of liver-related complications among HCV discharges increased for the baby boomer and younger cohorts, but decreased for the older cohort (Figure 2D).
+The percentage of discharges among non-HCVinfected patients having a liver-related complication increased from 2001 to 2010 for all age groups (Figure 2E).
+Among all adult inpatient discharges, charges and length of stay were greatest for patients with a liver-related complication, regardless of HCV status (Table 3).
+Annual inpatient charges among HCV-infected persons with a liver-related complication totaled \$463 million for the younger cohort, \$5.8 billion for the baby boomer cohort, and \$1.3 billion for the older cohort.
+Temporal trends in charges did not vary substantially by diagnosis group (Supplementary Figure 1).
+Patients who were discharged with HCV and no liver-related complication were disproportionately black, underinsured, from the Northeast Census region, composed of residents from ZIP codes in the lowest quartile for household income, and admitted with a primary diagnosis of mental disorder (Table 3).
+We observed similar patterns for ambulatory medical care visits in the outpatient or ED setting (Supplementary Table 1).